 The human factor.
 When thinking about security, you can’t ignore the weakest element – users!
 The UI/UX methodology of DOQEX is therefore designed to protect users from common mistakes.
 Our consultants have over 20 years of professional security testing experience, so we understand the failings of users and the social engineering techniques used against us.

 The best control available.
 If you have just one control available, we believe that should be a comprehensive audit trail.
 This is why DOQEX logs every action made by users and every process where data is changed.
 An audit trail is no good hidden away either, which is why every user can view their own audit trail, schedule reports and enable notifications for almost every event.

-The Initialisation Vector (IV) for use in CBC mode is generated using a cryptographically secure random number generator which selects a 256-bit value unique to each file.
+The Initialisation Vectors (IV) for use in all encryption modes are generated using a cryptographically secure random number generator which selects a 256-bit value unique to each file.

 A unique key for each file.
 Each file (or SecureMail) is encrypted using a unique key for that file.
 These unique keys are themselves encrypted with AES using a master key which is never stored on disk.
 The individual encrypted file encryption key is stored in plain text along with the file’s individual IV.

 All data is in-memory encrypted.
 All file and SecureMail data is encrypted in-memory on receipt.
 The encrypted data is stored within the encrypted FileVault, which is a separate volume on the DOQEX Node.
-The FileVault is encrypted using AES-256 in CBC mode, and is mounted by an administrator at node boot time.
-The encryption key for the FileVault is never stored on disk on the node.
+The FileVault is encrypted using AES-256 in GCM/CBC mode, and is mounted by an administrator at node boot time.
+The encryption keys for the FileVault are never stored on disk on the node.

 DOQEX Standards Conformity Summary